Matthew 3

 “The axe is already laid at the root of the trees; therefore every tree that does not bear good fruit is cut down and thrown into the fire.

 (a) The axe is already laid at the root.
-The law-keeping covenant that Israel had with the Lord is coming to an end.
+The end is near.

 (b) The root.
 The self-righteous root of unbelief cannot sustain you.
 We are meant to be rooted in Christ (Rom.
 11:18).